beameio/beame-sdk/README.md

 ##############################################################################
 #                            Beame.io NodeJS API

-##The idea behind the node.js sdk APIs is, that you can employ Beame.io CLI functionality in your own
+###The idea behind the node.js sdk APIs is that you can employ Beame.io CLI functionality in your own
-node js project.
-Receive publicly trusted cert with pseudo-random routable hostname and run your new SSL server in the same flow (or later, whenever you see it fit).
+###node js project.
+Receive publicly trusted cert with pseudo-random routable hostname and run your new SSL server
+###in the same flow (or later, whenever you see it fit).

 Provided APIs should be used after you have performed first two steps described above: global npm install beame-sdk and email based developer creation.